Victor Martinez Hernandez: Preparations

 Martinez Hernandez's trial was set to begin on April 1, 2025.
-A judge denied Martinez Hernandez's request to move the trial from Harford County on January 31, where he claimed that a fair trial would not be possible in Harford County due to the political tensions around the murder.
+A judge denied Martinez Hernandez's request to move the trial from Harford County on January 31, where he claimed that a fair trial would not be possible due to the political tensions around the murder.

 Patty Morin hired Randolph Rice as her attorney.
-Rice was accused of undermining jury selection by repeatedly speaking to the press about the trial on March 31; according to WBFF, judge Yolanda Curtin (Note: Also spelled "Curtain") and both the defense and prosecution asked Rice to stop speaking publicly about the case, which he ignored.
+Rice was accused of undermining jury selection by repeatedly speaking to the press about the trial on March 31; Judge Yolanda Curtin, (Note: Also spelled "Curtain") the defense, and the prosecution all asked Rice to stop speaking publicly about the case, which he ignored.
 Martinez Hernandez was represented by three public defenders: Sawyer Hicks, Marcus Jenkins, and Tara LeCompte.

-Before the trial, the Bel Air Police Department increased security around the courthouse and closed Courtland and Office streets – which surrounded the entrances to the courthouse – to vehicles.
+Before the trial, the Bel Air Police Department increased security around the courthouse and closed Courtland and Office streets, which surrounded the entrances to the courthouse, to vehicles.
 During a pre-trial hearing on March 31, Martinez Hernandez's defenders voiced concerns that jurors knowing of his other suspected crimes and illegal immigration would cause bias against him and requested that Curtin provide a detailed description of the case to potential jurors.
 Curtin denied their request, believing that a simple description would be sufficient.
-Curtin also denied requests from the defense to sequester the jury – believing it would be excessive and hard to enforce – and require extra questions for the jurors, most of which she described as redundant, while some were "fishing expeditions".
-She said she had not yet decided on a request from the defense to ask jurors if they watched the 2024 Republican National Convention.
+Curtin also denied requests from the defense to sequester the jury, believing it would be excessive and hard to enforce, and to require extra questions for the jurors, most of which she described as redundant, while some were "fishing expeditions."
+She was undecided whether jurors should be asked if they watched the 2024 Republican National Convention.